zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 The `Path.DirectorySeparatorChar` equals to `/` on Linux and MacOS and doesn't equal to the actual `nuspec` separator.
 So, `PackageExtensions.GetContentFiles` returns an empty list.
-Let's do an experiment and rewrite the `GetContentFiles` in the following way:
+Let's do an experiment and rewrite `GetContentFiles` in the following way:
 ```cs
 private static IEnumerable<IPackageFile> GetContentFilesXPlat(IPackage package)
 {